Equality of Challenge Initiative

 Project Background and Overview

-‘Equality of Challenge’ is a small-scale project which aims to pilot models of educational provision for exceptionally able students in post-primary schools and with an emphasis on inclusive principles.
-It is exploring how generally recognised principles can be applied in the Irish context and aims to provide a framework and examples of practice which can be generalised and used by schools and teachers in developing learning and teaching in relation to students with exceptional ability / dual exceptionality.
+‘Equality of Challenge’ was a small-scale project which aimed to pilot models of educational provision for exceptionally able students in post-primary schools and with an emphasis on inclusive principles.
+It explored how generally recognised principles could be applied in the Irish context and aimed to provide a framework and examples of practice which could be generalised and used by schools and teachers in developing learning and teaching in relation to students with exceptional ability / dual exceptionality.
+It ran from 2008-9 to 2013-14.

-The objectives of the initiative include the development of:
+The objectives of the initiative included the development of:

 - professional knowledge and awareness of identification, and of learning and teaching in relation to exceptionally able and dual exceptional students